upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   or pictures for every single entry there by `v1.0.0`
 * Moved Allowed HTML tags, Allowed Attributes, and Allowed Styles into the Reference section
-* Added Icons to each page in the Navigation Bar
+* Added **Icons** to each page title in the Navigation Bar
+* Found a new tutorial that has a lot of stuff to add

 ### v0.10.0
 _Released on 2023-07-10 11:59:17_